• Henley DFAS

 Tuesday 11th March 2025 at The Henley Rugby Club 10.00am - 3.00pm approximately.
-This has proved immensely popular and will now take place in the large room at the Henley Rugby Club, where we hold our monthly lectures.
-There is a Waiting List for places for this event.
-If you wish to put your name down on that , please contact Diana Jones at diana.jones@btinternet.com or on 07799 661459.
-There are often cancellations, so you might be lucky!
+This has proved immensely popular and took place in the large room at the Henley Rugby Club, where we hold our monthly lectures.

 Chris Aslan